joj-macho/joj-macho.github.io/tutorials/python/setting-up-for-python.md

 Congratulations on configuring your development environment!
 You've installed Python, set up your text editor or IDE, and created a virtual environment.
 Troubleshooting common errors and exploring valuable learning resources are essential steps in your Python journey.

+To get you started on Python programming, check out the [Getting Started Exercises and Examples](https://github.com/joj-macho/Python-Exercise-Playground/blob/main/00_getting_started.ipynb){:target='_blank'}.
+These exercises provide hands-on practice, allowing you to apply the concepts learned in the respective tutorials.

 In the upcoming section, [Python Definitions and Concepts](/workspace/python/definitions-and-concepts), delve into fundamental Python structures, covering variables, data types, and syntax.
 This knowledge will serve as a solid foundation for more advanced Python concepts.